SubhenduShekhar/BEx/README.md

 1. Configure TestSuite.json file.
 For more details click [here](#configuring-testsuitejson)
 2. Add your test case files in `Project/TestScipts/` location.
 3. Write your test cases.
 For more details, click [here](#scriptless-2)
-4. Run your tests by running `BATA.exe` file in your build folder.
+4. Run your tests by running `BEx.exe` file in your build folder.

 ## Project Configurations